... and for your in-flight entertainment - Something to Read on the Plane - A bit of Light Literature, Short Stories & Other Fun Stuff.

 Click here to buy an e-book from Amazon's worldwide stores

-Now also available as a Paperback on Amazon
+Now also available on Amazon in paperback.

 "If you've ever found yourself stranded on an aeroplane with nothing to read, then this book has provided the answer.
 It is a collection of previously published pieces and promises to keep the reader entertained.
 It is a compilation of humorous articles, short stories, plus a quiz, agony aunt column and a collection of malapropisms in book form to keep passengers amused.
 One of the short stories "Family Ties" was included in an anthology published by Cheshire Academic Press, University of Chester, UK."
 Berea News, Durban, 7 May 2007